MasonBoom/React-Redux-Flashcards/README.md

 Run `npm install` to download the node_modules folder and then run `npm start` in the project root and the app will be available on port 3000.

-## State

-The app's state is totally normalized, with slices for topics, quizzes, and cards.

 ## Routes

 - `/new-topic` – form to create a new topic